Chatting with Customers

 Only one User can be assigned to a chat.
 Other Users viewing assigned chats are able to add private notes in real time, but they cannot reply to the customer.

 If a chat has been accepted by a User it will remain active as long as chat messages are being exchanged.
 If there has been no customer response in 25 minutes, the Help Bot will advise them that the chat will close soon if they do not respond.
 After 30 minutes of inactivity the chat will automatically end.

 If no User accepts a chat after 5 minutes, Help Bot will apologize to the customer and close the chat.
 Any messages the customer sent while waiting will be saved in the chat transcript that will go to your Unassigned view as an active conversation.
-Any Users who were available at the time a missed chat occurred will be automatically set to Assign Only and a notice will display on their Help Scout windows advising of such.
+Any Users who were available at the time a missed chat occurred will be automatically set to Assign Only and a notice will display on their screen.